Hamiltonian formalism for Fermi excitations in a plasma with a non-Abelian interaction: Kinetic equation for plasmino-plasmino scattering

 Let us consider the derivation of the kinetic equation describing the elastic scattering process of plasminos among themselves.
 We will follow the line of reasoning, which was used for the pure bosonic case in \cite{markov_2020}.
 In Eq.\,(\ref{eq:7a}) we neglect the term with the time derivative in comparison with the term containing the difference of the eigenfrequencies of wave packets.
 Instead of (\ref{eq:7a}), we have

 where for brevity we have designated the resonance frequency difference

-Here, the first term on the right-hand side corresponding to the completely uncorrelated waves (purely Gaussian fluctuations) is the solution of the homogeneous equation for the fourth-order correlation function $I^{\,i\; i_{1}\, i_{2}\, i_{3}}_{{\bf q},\, {\bf q}_{1},\, {\bf q}_{2},\, {\bf q}_{3}}$.
-The second term defines the deviation of four-point correlator from the Gaussian approximation for weak nonlinearity level of interacting waves.\\ Let us substitute the first term into the right-hand side of the equation for $n^{-}_{\bf q}$ (\ref{eq:7y}):
+The first term on the right-hand side of (\ref{eq:8_1q}) corresponding to the completely uncorrelated waves (purely Gaussian fluctuations) is the solution of the homogeneous equation for the fourth-order correlation function $I^{\,i\; i_{1}\, i_{2}\, i_{3}}_{{\bf q},\, {\bf q}_{1},\, {\bf q}_{2},\, {\bf q}_{3}}$.
+The structure of this contribution follows from the definitions of the four- and two-point correlation functions (\ref{eq:7yy}) и (\ref{eq:7r}):

+The second term in (\ref{eq:8_1q}) defines the deviation of four-point correlator from the Gaussian approximation for weak nonlinearity level of interacting waves.\\ Let us substitute the first term into the right-hand side of the equation for $n^{-}_{\bf q}$ (\ref{eq:7y}):

 Substituting further the second term into the right-hand side of Eq.\,(\ref{eq:7y}), we obtain

 With allowance made for the property (\ref{eq:7e}) and for the equality

 the previous expression can be written in a more compact form: